-Throughout this overview, the term “real estate professional” will be used when referring to registered brokerages, brokers and salespersons.
+Throughout this overview, the term “real estate agent” will be used when referring to registered brokerages, brokers and salespersons.

 RECO evaluates each complaint individually and based on the specific circumstances will determine a course of action.

-When processing a complaint, RECO considers whether the real estate professional involved has a history of misconduct, which may escalate the chosen course of action and potential outcome.
+When processing a complaint, RECO considers whether the real estate agent involved has a history of misconduct.
+If they do, it may escalate the chosen course of action and potential outcome.

 The following actions may be taken without a formal hearing:

-Resolution: Where appropriate, RECO may attempt to resolve a complaint by facilitating dialogue between the complainant and the real estate professional to address issues that may have come from miscommunication or a misunderstanding.
-Through the RECO dispute resolution process, the complainant and the real estate professional may agree on an appropriate solution.
+Resolution: Where appropriate, RECO may attempt to resolve a complaint by facilitating dialogue between the complainant and the real estate agent to address issues that may have come from miscommunication or a misunderstanding.
+Through the RECO dispute resolution process, the complainant and the real estate agent may agree on an appropriate solution.

-Courses: Where the evidence suggests gaps in the knowledge of the real estate professional, he or she may be required to take educational courses at their own expense.
+Courses: Where the evidence suggests gaps in the knowledge of the real estate agent, they may be required to take educational courses at their own expense.

-Warning: The real estate professional may be issued a written warning that will permanently remain on his or her record and will be taken into consideration if future complaints are received.
+Warning: The real estate agent may be issued a written warning that will permanently remain on their record and will be taken into consideration if future complaints are received.

-Requirement: The real estate professional may be required to take corrective action (for example, correct advertising that doesn’t comply with the rules).
+Requirement: The real estate agent may be required to take corrective action (for example, correct advertising that doesn’t comply with the rules).